-We operate the largest real estate information, analytics and marketing service platform in China in terms of geographical coverage and volume of data points in the six months ended June 30, 2018, according to the Frost & Sullivan report.
-We serve real estate participants in China with an authoritative, comprehensive and seasonable collection of real estate data, according to the Frost & Sullivan report, and with a variety of powerful tools to navigate through and analyze complex information.
-With the rapid development of commercial property market in China, we also operate an online marketplace, 3fang.com, a specialty nationwide commercial property listing portal in China.
+We operate the largest real estate information and analytics service platform in China in terms of geographical coverage and volume of data points as of June 30, 2018, according to the Frost & Sullivan report.
+Our services span across data services, analytics services, promotion services and listing services for China's real estate markets.
+We serve a substantial base of real estate participants in China, including industry professionals and business communities, with an authoritative, comprehensive and seasonable collection of real estate data, according to the Frost & Sullivan report, complemented by a variety of powerful analytical and marketing tools.
+Following the separation and distribution, we will focus more on the enormous market opportunity within China's commercial property sector through our commercial property online marketing portals and mobile applications.

 Over a span of 20 years, we have developed a leading proprietary real estate information and analytics service platform in China based on our China Real Estate Index System, or CREIS, a comprehensive set of benchmarks and data points widely adopted by industry participants to track, understand and analyze the real estate industry in China.
-Our service platform consists of various integrated data-driven information and analytics service modules with SaaS functions.
-As of June 30, 2018, the CREIS database encompassed detailed real estate information of over 2,200 cities, 800,000 plots of land, 300,000 residential property projects and 43,000 commercial property projects in China, representing the widest geographical coverage and the most data points among all real estate-related databases in China, according to the Frost & Sullivan report.
-Our service platform delivers significant value to our clients due to the richness of associated analytic functionalities, including fair market value appraisals, property and district ratings, property price indices and investment decision-making analyses.
-We also offer customized analytics services to our clients, such as customized reports and satisfaction surveys for real estate developers.
-As one of the most recognized information, analytics and marketing service platform brands among real estate participants in China, we have been selected by China's National Bureau of Statistics as a key data source for real estate industry, and have also been entrusted by several other China's national government agencies, such as the PRC Ministry of Housing and Urban-Rural Development, to provide regular informational updates on the real estate industry.
+Our service platform consists of various integrated data-driven information and analytics service modules that are subscription-based online solutions similar to SaaS.
+As of June 30, 2018, the China Index Database encompassed detailed real estate information of over 2,200 cities, 800,000 plots of land, 300,000 residential property projects and 43,000 commercial property projects in China, representing the widest geographical coverage and the most data points among all real estate-related databases in China, according to the Frost & Sullivan report.
+Our service platform delivers significant value to our clients due to the richness of associated analytic functionalities, including fair market value appraisals, property and district ratings, interactive analytics and reporting tools, property price indices and investment decision-making analyses.
+As one of the most recognized information, analytics and marketing service platform brands among real estate participants in China, we were selected by China's National Bureau of Statistics as a key data source for real estate industry from 2014 to 2017.

 Leveraging our comprehensive information access and robust data analytics capabilities as well as our leadership in the market, we also offer promotion services to China's real estate participants.
-We publish influential enterprise and property rankings and help our clients promote their brand names and development projects through an integrated suite of customized, omni-channel solutions consisting of offline themed events, such as industry conventions, forums and banquets, as well as online marketing campaigns through various Internet channels.
+We disseminate influential enterprise and property rankings and industry reports on select key topics and help our clients promote their brand names and development projects through an integrated suite of customized, omni-channel solutions consisting of promotion campaigns across various online channels and themed events.

-As commercial property-related business requires a sophisticated level of professionalism and industry experience, we believe that we are in a unique position to operate an online marketplace to list commercial properties.
-We are also exploring other commercial property-related services to capture the enormous market opportunity from the rapid development of China's commercial real estate industry.
+As commercial property-related business requires a sophisticated level of expertise and industry experience, we believe that we are in a unique position to operate online marketing portals for China's commercial property market and empower it with big data and innovative technologies.
+We are also exploring other commercial property-related services to capture the enormous market opportunity arising from the rapid development of China's commercial property sector.